Juan Luis Guerra: 2010s

 On 5 April 2010, Guerra released the official video for his new single "Bachata en Fukuoka".
 The video was filmed in various locations in the city of Los Angeles, and was directed by Colombian director Simon Brand.
 On 8 June 2010, Guerra released A son de Guerra which contains eight musical rhythms (bachata, merengue, bolero, Mambo, funk, Rock, Jazz, reggae) and includes the collaboration of Juanes among others.
 The album contains hits including "La Guagua", "La Calle", and "Bachata en Fukuoka".
 The first single from his new production, "Bachata en Fukuoka", placed in the # 1 position on the Hot Latin Tracks, Tropical Songs, and Latin Pop Airplay Songs of the Billboard charts.
 Simultaneously, the collaboration of Guerra with Enrique Iglesias on "Cuando me Enamoro" was in the #2 spot on the Rhythm Airplay Chart.

 In January 2012, the video for his single "En el cielo no hay Hospital" premiered on YouTube.
 This song belonged to his new album "Colección Cristiana".
 Later that year, he collaborated with the Spanish singer Miguel Bosé on his album Papitwo, in the song "Yo creo en Ti".

 On 25 April 2014, "Tus Besos" was released.
 It is a bachata song with a music video inspired by the rock and roll of the 1950s.
 This video was directed by his son Jean Gabriel.

 In 2019 during the Carnival of Santa Cruz de Tenerife in Spain, Juan Luis Guerra surpassed the record reached in 1987 by Celia Cruz by bringing together more than 400,000 people as the largest congregation of people in an open-air plaza to attend a concert.
 Later that year, he announced his foray into filmmaking as a producer with the development of an animated feature, inspired by his own song Las Avispas.

 2020s

 In 2024, Guerra released Captain Avispa, his first film produced by himself along with Amarilys Germán, directed by Jean Gabriel Guerra and Jonathan Melendez.
-The film attracted 150,485 viewers to theaters.
+The film attracted 150,485 viewers to theatres.